kenkaijie/c-embedded-utils/README.md

 ## API Sanity Checking
 Input validation only occurs at the interface boundary.
 It is not required for private methods. (and discouraged).

-## C Limitations
-One limitations for the objects is that we cannot enforce the constructor to be called.
-If a limited lifetime object is instantiated, it may be able to (very likely) bypass the initialisation checks provided by the system due to the random nature of the initial value.
-Because of this, calling any function other than the init function for an object results in undefined behaviour.

 ## Documentation
 All library public methods should be documented in the respective header files.
 The current style should be maintained (see other modules for references).